Dodotree/zebra/README.md

 6. Push the "frames" button if you want full screen, or the "cogs" button to see available camera options.
 7. Explore available controls and settings

 > ⚠️ **Important**: Camera settings modified through this tool (or any browser-based application) may persist on your system even after closing the browser.
 Neither browsers nor operating systems reliably restore previous camera settings automatically.
 This is a limitation of the underlying browser APIs and camera systems, not specific to Zebra.
-It's recommended to note your original settings before making changes.
+It's recommended to download and save your original settings before making changes.

 ## 📸 Use Cases